Jetour T2: Saudi Arabia

-The T2 was launched on 31 December 2023, it is powered by the 2.0-litre turbocharged engine and paired with 7-speed dual-clutch transmission.
+The T2 was launched on 31 December 2023, it is powered by the 2.0-litre turbocharged petrol engine and paired with 7-speed dual-clutch transmission.

 South Africa

 The T2 was launched in South Africa on 27 October 2025, alongside the Jetour T1.
 It is available with three trim levels: Aspire, Xplora and Odyssey.
-For powertrains, it is available with either 1.5-litre and 2.0-litre turbocharged petrol engines, with all-wheel drive standard on the latter.
+For powertrains, it is available with either 1.5-litre and 2.0-litre turbocharged petrols, with all-wheel drive standard on the latter engine.
+In April 2026, the i-DM model using the 1.5-litre petrol plug-in hybrid was introduced in South Africa as the flagship variant.
+At the time of the i-DM model introduction, the T2 i-DM was the most expensive variant in the Jetour line-up in South Africa.